nextstrain/nextclade/docs/dev/developers-guide-cli.md

     - [gdb](https://www.gnu.org/software/gdb/) to automatically run the executables under debugger and show stack traces and other useful information in case of crashes

-    - [nodemon](https://www.npmjs.com/package/nodemon) for watch & rebuild feature, for better developer experience and productivity
+    - [watchexec](https://github.com/watchexec/watchexec) for automatic rebuild on file changes

       > ⚠️ nodemon requires Node.js and npm

       > 💡 If you don't want to install Node.js and nodemon, or don't want the automatic watch & rebuild feature, you can use `make dev-nowatch` instead of `make dev` during development (see below).